Birds of the Zwin

 The Eurasian wigeon is one of the most abundant duck species that winter in the Zwin.

-The unique common shelduck can be observed in the Zwin almost year round.
+The unique common shelduck can be observed in the Zwin almost all year round.

 A striking and very noisy wader that is very easy to spot: the Eurasian oystercatcher.